 Ads may show on searches that have the same meaning or same intent as the keyword.
 Of the three keyword matching options, exact match gives you the most control over who sees your ad, but reaches fewer searches than both phrase and broad match.

 The syntax for exact match is to use square brackets, such as [red shoe].
 Below is an example of how exact match will work:

 TipUse Smart Bidding with all match types to automatically optimise for your performance objectives.
 Smart Bidding works best with broad match because the wide set of searches allows it to learn what works best for you.
 Learn more about Smart Bidding

-Excludes your ads from showing on searches with that term.
-So if you’re a hat company that doesn’t sell baseball hats, you could add a negative keyword, designated with a minus sign (-baseball hats).
-Learn more about negative keywords.
+You can use negative keywords to exclude your ads from showing on searches with that term.
+So if you’re a hat company that doesn’t sell baseball caps, you could add a negative keyword for baseball caps.
+Note however, that negative keyword match types behave differently from positive match types.
+Learn more about negative keywords